JamyJones/Pastebin2/paste.md

-You asked for a professional explanation of how the provided PostgreSQL trigger and function work.
-Here’s a breakdown of the process and best practices:
+Certainly!
+Let's analyze and explain how this PostgreSQL function and trigger work together, step-by-step.

+---

 ### 1. Function Definition